101shaan/101shaan/README.md

 ![Git](https://img.shields.io/badge/Git-F05032?style=flat&logo=git&logoColor=white)
 ![Tailwind CSS](https://img.shields.io/badge/TailwindCSS-38B2AC?style=flat&logo=tailwindcss&logoColor=white)

 DailyGlitch is more than a portfolio piece—it’s an end-to-end web app, built to capture and share the weird, unexplained so-called "Glitches in the Matrix".
 The stack brings together PostgreSQL for robust data storage, TypeScript for safe scripting, React for responsive UI, and Tailwind CSS for rapid design iteration.
-Every feature is crafted to scale and deliver a seamless user experience.

 ---
     ## 📫 Get In Touch